Jerrysmd/Jerrysmd.github.io/content/posts/20220706_nonviolent-communication/index.md

 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: true # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main
-usePageBundles: true # Set to true to group assets like images in the same folder as this post.
+# usePageBundles: true # Set to true to group assets like images in the same folder as this post.
 # featureImage: "/images/path/file.jpg" # Sets featured image on blog post.
 # featureImageAlt: 'Description of image' # Alternative text for featured image.
 # featureImageCap: 'This is the featured image.' # Caption (optional).
 # thumbnail: "images/.png" # Sets thumbnail image appearing inside card on homepage.
 # shareImage: "/images/path/share.png" # Designate a separate image for social media sharing.
-codeMaxLines: 40 # Override global value for how many lines within a code block before auto-collapsing.
-codeLineNumbers: true # Override global value for showing of line numbers within code block.
-figurePositionShow: true # Override global value for showing the figure label.
 hiddenFromHomePage: true
 categories:
   - Life